Iceland: Sport

 Iceland is also one of the leading countries in ocean rowing.
 Icelandic explorer and endurance athlete Fiann Paul holds the highest number of performance-based Guinness World Records within a single athletic discipline.
 As of 2020, he is the first and only person to achieve the Ocean Explorers Grand Slam (performing open-water crossings on each of the five oceans using human-powered vessels) and has claimed overall speed Guinness World Records for the fastest rowing of all four oceans (Atlantic, Indian, Pacific, and the Arctic) in a human-powered row boat.
 He had achieved 41 records, including 33 performance based Guinness World Records by 2020.

 Swimming is popular in Iceland.
 Geothermally heated outdoor pools are widespread, and swimming courses are a mandatory part of the national curriculum.
 Horseback riding, which was historically the most prevalent form of transportation on the island, remains a common pursuit for many Icelanders.
 The oldest sports association in Iceland is the Reykjavík Shooting Association, founded in 1867.
 Rifle shooting became very popular in the 19th century with the encouragement of politicians and nationalists who pushed for Icelandic independence.
 Even now, it remains a significant pastime.

 Iceland has produced many chess masters and hosted the historic World Chess Championship 1972 in Reykjavík during the height of the Cold War.
-As of 2008, there have been nine Icelandic chess grandmasters, a considerable number related to the small size of the population of the country.
+As of 2008, there have been nine Icelandic chess grandmasters, a considerable number relative to the small size of the population of the country.
 Bridge is also popular, with Iceland participating in several international tournaments.
 Iceland won the world bridge championship (the Bermuda Bowl) in Yokohama, Japan in 1991 and came in second place (with Sweden) in Hamilton, Bermuda, in 1950.